 No truer words have been said as it relates to homeownership.
 Here are things you can do (and make dad proud) that will reduce the maintenance costs of your home over the long haul.

 If you have an unfinished attic there should be at least six inches of insulation everywhere (more if you live in the northern part of the United States).

-If there’s inadequate insulation up there – or the insulation you have appears to be damaged – install new insulation.
-Many states offer financial incentives, up to a 75% refund, for instance, to encourage homeowners to better insulate their homes.
+Did you know that some states even offer financial incentives, up to a 75% refund, to encourage homeowners to better insulate their homes.

 Negotiate a Better Mortgage Rate with HARP

 If you make the decision to update some of the areas of your home that need repair, there is a government program set up to assist, The Home Affordable Refinance Plan (HARP).

 HARP has helped save many Americans to reduce their monthly mortgage payments by as much as $3,500 in their first year.

 The program was set to expire in 2017 but has been extended, for the meantime, to 2018.
 In order to qualify for HARP, you’ll need good or excellent credit, so if you don’t have a very good credit rating then this probably isn’t for you, but the good news is, if approved, once you’re in, you’re in.

 Never Pay For Home Repairs Again

 Many homeowners don’t have the extra cash on-hand to pay for repairs when something in the house breaks.
 Furnace breakdowns, electrical issues, broken refrigerator, a broken furnace or an electrical malfunction on a ceiling fan; these are costly repairs.